the-rightly-dividing-literacy-projects-director-honored-for-environmental-work

 The Rightly Dividing Literacy Project, LLC.

-The Rightly Dividing Literacy Project, LLC. is dedicated to eradicating the reality and stigma of illiteracy, especially as it relates to ensuring justice and building the self-efficacy of those bound by it.
-Founded in 2023, the Project integrates environmental justice into literacy by providing equitable access to reading for historically marginalized communities.
+The Rightly Dividing Literacy Project, LLC is working to end illiteracy and the stigma around it, with a focus on ensuring those most affected build confidence and take charge of their lives.
+Founded in 2023, the Project integrates environment and climate awareness in its materials and strategies – particularly relevant for its historically marginalized communities who face unsafe housing, flooding, and legacy industrial contamination in Virginia.
 In Norfolk, that includes Barraud Park, Cottage Heights and Lindenwood, whose 3,200 residents represent an outsized number of the 16.2% of the city living below the poverty line.
 The RDLP offers a range of services to support individuals of all ages.
-These include one-on-one coaching, group reading and writing workshops, and public speaking coaching.
-The organization’s experienced literacy coaches are dedicated to meeting each individual’s unique needs.
-RDLP focuses on ecoliteracy and family literacy as a means of diversifying the Project’s reach in combating illiteracy.
+Their experienced literacy coaches offer one-on-one coaching, group reading and writing workshops, and public speaking coaching.
+By connecting literacy to the real environmental challenges these neighborhoods face, the Project makes learning more meaningful and powerful.

 Illustration from Black Like The Rainbow.
 Courtesy of Brynda E. Parker